 Approved electronic equipment for educational purposes will be allowed as specified by each division.

 Approved electronic equipment will be permitted at the discretion of the teacher.
 Personal Electronics for entertainment purposes are not permitted during school hours.
 The protection from damage or loss of this equipment is solely the responsibility of the student.
-Cell phones are not to be used in the classroom as educational devices.
+Cell phones are not to be used in the classroom as educational devices unless given specific permission by the teacher.
 See Appendix for Acceptable Computer/Network Policy.